engineeringsean/Bloomberg-Terminal-FA-from-SEC-Filings/README.md

 - Django REST API
 - React Frontend

-Once properly documented, these components will be open-sourced in this repository as well.
+Once properly documented, these components will be source-available in this repository as well.

 ---